-Mixed gliomas are a specific type of brain tumour that affects the nerve cells in the brain.
-This information describes mixed gliomas, their symptoms and treatments.
-It should ideally be read with our general information about brain tumours.
+Mixed gliomas are a type of brain tumour.
+They are more common in men than women.
+This information is about mixed gliomas, their symptoms and treatments.
+It should ideally be read along with our general information about brain tumours.

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

+Gliomas start in glial cells, which support and protect nerve cells in the brain (neurons).
 Astrocytomas, ependymomas and oligodendrogliomas are all types of glioma.
-They are named after the cells they develop from: astrocytes, ependymal cells and oligodendrocytes.
+They are named after the glial cells they develop from: astrocytes, ependymal cells and oligodendrocytes.

 Grading of mixed gliomas